huiru-wang/cs-note/01-Programlanguage/JavaScript/02-variables/variable.md

 ## Execute

-I can execute this JavaScript file with Node.
+I can execute this JavaScript file with NodeJs Runtime Enviroment.